WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 ## Handler Description Format

+An handler description has a "handler-id", which is a unique identifier for the handler on the client, and then an advertisement.

-An handler description is a set of parameters, each of which is a name-value pair.
+The advertisement is a set of parameters, each of which is a name-value pair.
 This specification defines several well-known names and establishes an IANA registry for future extensions.
-Every capability has a default, so that if no document is posted, or it is posted but a specific capability is not included, the capability for the peer is understood.
+Every capability has a default, so that if it is not included in the advertisement, the capability for the peer is understood.

-Four parameters are defined for media capabilites - mic, spk, cam, screen, corresponding to the ability to generate audio, receive audio, generate video, and receive video.
-There MUST be one instance of these parameters for each corresponding source and sink which can simultaneously send or receive its media in a single call.
-Each instance MUST have a unique id within the handler description.
+Two parameters are defined for media capabilites - "source" and "sink", which specify the ability to send an receive media respectively, along with a "media" parameter which indicates the type
+- "audio" or "video".
+There MUST be one "source" and "sink" instance for each corresponding source and sink which can simultaneously send or receive its media in a single call.
+Each instance MUST have a unique id within the advertisement.
 Each instance MUST include one or more param-sets.
 Each param-set is a set of parameters.
 Each parameter MUST specify the maximum that the sink can receive, or source can send, for that parameter.
-The server MUST include a parameter and its value when it differs from the default, and SHOULD NOT include it when it matches the default.
+A client or server MUST include a parameter and its value when it differs from the default, and SHOULD NOT include it when it matches the default.

-This specification defines the following parameters for mic and spk:
+This specification defines the following parameters for audio:

 * sr: The maximum sample rate for audio.
 This is specified in Hz.
 The default is 48000.